The One Who Does Right

 Abraham wonders if God is going to destroy the righteous people of Sodom and Gomorrah with the wicked.
 He says, “Far be it from you to do such a thing.”
 In Abraham’s understanding of God, there is no way God could sweep away the righteous along with the wicked.
 That is not justice.
 For the righteous to suffer the same fate as the wicked would be unbecoming of God.
 Then Abraham makes this proclamation, “Shall not the Judge of all the earth do what is just?”
-This a question, but it is more of a statement.
+This is a question, but it is more of a statement.
 Abraham knows that God is the Judge of all the earth.
 He is a righteous and just judge.
 There is no way the Judge of all the earth would commit injustice.

-In the end, everyone in Sodom and Gomorrah were wiped out.
+In the end, everyone in Sodom and Gomorrah was wiped out.
 There were none who were righteous, no not one.
 However, Abraham’s words remind us today that God’s character is consistent in every moment.
 The Judge of all the earth will do right.
 You can rest in that today for your circumstances.

 Reflection & Journal

-Why do so many people try to customize God to their liking?
+- Why do so many people try to customize God to their liking?
 In what ways do you do that?

-How does the righteousness of God comfort us in this life?
+- How does the righteousness of God comfort us in this life?
 What are some ways it helps us?

-What are some examples of things we know the Judge of all the earth will do right by?
+- What are some examples of things we know the Judge of all the earth will do right by?